 - Grasp a loaded barbell with an underhand grip with your hands hip to shoulder-width apart.

-- Stand straight in the hip-width stance and keep your arms straight in front of your thigh with your palms facing up.
+- Stand straight in a hip-width stance, keeping your arms straight in front of your thigh with your palms facing up.

-- Curl your arms until your biceps is fully flexed.
+- Curl your arms until your biceps are fully contracted.

 - Pause for a moment and then uncurl your arms and repeat.